skatsavos/liebherr/README.md

 1. In Home Assistant, navigate to **Settings** > **Devices & Services**.
 2. Click **Add Integration**.
 3. Search for "Liebherr" and select it.
-4. Enter your Liebherr SmartDevice API credentials.
-(The username, i.e. the mail address, and password  you use in the SmartDevice app.)
+4. Enter your Liebherr HomeAPI API key. (see [here](https://developer.liebherr.com/apis/smartdevice-homeapi/), how to get the key)
 5. Complete the setup process.

 ## Usage